PEtab-dev/PEtab/README.md

 ## Extending PEtab

-We are aware of the fact that PEtab may not serve everybodies needs.
+We are aware of the fact that PEtab may not serve everybody's needs.
 If you have a suggestion of how to extend PEtab, feel free to post an issue at our github repository.